AI Candidate Scoring Explained: How Match Scores Actually Work

 | Overall | 100% | 85% |

 This breakdown lets the recruiter immediately see that the candidate is strong technically and at the right experience level, slightly light on team size, and from a different industry.
 The recruiter can now have a focused conversation: does the client care about industry background, or is technical capability the priority?
+That conversation often reshapes how the role is filled.

 Step 5: AI Career Highlights

 Beyond the score, KineticRecruiter generates AI career highlights — a concise summary of the candidate's most relevant experience points for this specific role.
 These are client-ready bullet points that can go directly into a submission, saving the recruiter from manual CV summarization.
+The highlights are role-specific — the same candidate submitted for a different role will produce different highlights, because different aspects of their experience become relevant.

 What to Look for in an ATS Scoring Engine

-Factor-level breakdown.
+1. Factor-level breakdown (non-negotiable).
 You need to see what drove the score, not just the number.
 Any platform that only shows a single match percentage is hiding information you need.
+Ask the vendor directly: "Show me a real candidate score with the factor breakdown, not a marketing screenshot."

 The Danger of Black-Box Scoring